charlesLoder/greekTransliteration/readme.md

 # greekTransliteration

-A web app that transliterates Greek text according to SBL guidelines using the `greek-transliteration` [package](https://www.npmjs.com/package/greek-transliteration).
+A web app for creating custom transliterations of Greek text using the `greek-transliteration` [package](https://www.npmjs.com/package/greek-transliteration).

 # install

 ## setup

-You will need `node` and `npm` installed.

 Download or clone this repository.
 Then